nhsconnect/FHIR-ADW-Messaging/Generation/Chapter.2.Change History/index.md

  - Amended all non-CareConnect valuesets to reflect FHIR standard.
  - Removed superfluous valuesets from the specification.
- - Amended system values for event.system to http://snomed.info/sct in all bundle xml examples and all MessageHeader-based profiles.
+ - Amended system values for MessageHeader.event.system to http://snomed.info/sct in all bundle xml examples and all MessageHeader-based profiles.
  - Removed responseType extension from all MessageHeader-based Notice profiles, from all Notice xml bundle examples and from the specification.
- - Standardised MessageHeader.reason element for Notice receipt profiles by amending the cardinality of reason.coding.system to 0..0 for all Notice receipts.
+ - Standardised MessageHeader.reason element for Notice receipt profiles by amending the cardinality of reason.coding.system to 1..1 for all Notice receipts.
  - Renamed all MessageHeader.reason valuesets for Notice receipts to a standard for acceptance and a standard for rejection.
 Amended MessageHeader Notice receipt profiles to reflect changes.
  - Tightened valueset binding strength of reason element to Required in all MessageHeader-based profiles.
  - Fixed broken links to profiles on adw-message-bundle-1.html pages.